Description

 What is a Black Breasted Red Cubalaya Bantam chicken?

-A Black Breasted Red Cubalaya Bantam is a miniature Cubalaya with black and red feathering, a pea comb, clean legs, and a low-carried tail.
+A Black Breasted Red Cubalaya Bantam is a miniature Cubalaya with black-and-red feathering, a pea comb, clean legs, and a low-carried tail.

 Where did Cubalaya chickens originate?

-Cubalaya chickens originated in Cuba.
-Their background includes Malay and Sumatra chickens brought from the Philippines, along with European gamefowl influence.
+Cubalayas trace back to Malay and Sumatra chickens brought from the Philippines, along with European gamefowl influence.

 Are Black Breasted Red Cubalaya Bantams rare?